aqeel787/repsitroy.demo/README.md

 # repsitroy.demo
-this is my first repository on github
+this is my first repository on github this will help me i learning new technology.